-Aareal Bank's baa3 BCA reflects the resilience of the bank's intrinsic financial strength, even in a more deteriorating operating environment resulting from the coronavirus (COVID 19) outbreak in Europe.
-Aareal Bank's strong capitalization largely mitigates its limited diversification benefits from other businesses and elevated asset risks, enabling the bank to cope with a deterioration in its asset quality; despite some improvement in the second half of 2019, the bank reports a still relatively high nonperforming loan ratio.
-An average loan-to-value ratio of below 60% in its performing commercial real estate (CRE) lending book provides a further buffer against a deterioration in market prices.
+The assigned baa3 BCA reflects Aareal's resilient intrinsic financial strength, even in a more deteriorating operating environment resulting from the coronavirus outbreak in Europe.
+The bank's strong capitalization largely mitigates its limited diversification benefits from other businesses and elevated asset risks, enabling the bank to cope with a deterioration in its asset quality.
 The BCA also reflects a sound track record of low through-the-cycle credit losses.
-Aareal Bank's sound liquidity management and funding profile are additional risk mitigants.
-Our view on the bank's BCA could change if the current economic shock because of the global spread of the coronavirus broadens and extends beyond our base case scenario.
+Aareal Bank's sound liquidity management and funding profile are additional risk mitigant.
+Our view on the bank's BCA could change if the coronavirus-related credit shock led to a sustained erosion of its solvency strengths.

-Exhibit 1 Rating Scorecard - Key financial ratios
+Rating Scorecard - Key financial ratios

-Source: Moody's Financial Metrics
+Source: Moody's Financial MetricsTM